 Equipment Awards Programs

 The Mid-Size Equipment Awards Program, funded through BUILD, provides the opportunity for BUILD faculty mentors to acquire equipment valued at less than $25,000 (with a $10,000 minimum) that is justified on the basis of direct benefit to BUILD student training.
 Awards up to $24,999 will provide support for the purchase of midsize equipment (equipment costing between $10,000 and $24,999; awards cannot be combined as part of the purchase of large equipment).
 BUILD student participation and training need to be clearly integrated into the research plan use of the equipment.
-We anticipate being able to fund 2-3 proposals for this program.
 Please click on the following link to learn more about the Mid-Size Equipment Awards Program.

 The Small Equipment and Computers Awards Program, funded through BUILD, provides the opportunity for BUILD faculty mentors to acquire computers and/or small equipment (between $2,500-$10,000) that are justified on the basis of direct benefit to BUILD student training.
 Awards up to $10,000 will provide support for the purchase of lab computers and/or small equipment (equipment costing between $2,500 and $10,000; awards cannot be combined as part of the purchase of large equipment).
 BUILD student participation and training need to be clearly integrated into the research plan use of the equipment.
-We anticipate being able to fund 3-4 proposals for this program.
 Please click on the following link to learn more about the Small Equipment and Computers Awards Program.

 Course Redesign Program

 The Research Across the Curriculum: Course Redesign Program, funded through BUILD, provides an opportunity for faculty to submit a proposal for integrating research into an existing course.
 Specifically, the goal of is program is to have faculty engage in a redesign of the course to exemplify how specific disciplines engage in research by having students take part in hands-on activities and demonstrations in the classroom.
 Faculty are encouraged to redesign the course to facilitate the incorporation of these activities.
 Faculty teaching a course that has a laboratory component can also submit proposals to redesign existing course activities to introduce novel scientific approaches.
-Funding includes 3 units of release time during Spring 2020.
-We anticipate being able to fund 3-4 proposals for this program.
+Funding includes 3 units of release time.
 Please click on the following link to learn more about the Research Across the Curriculum: Course Redesign Program.

 Off-campus Grant Writing Support Program